holoviz/holoviz/doc/background.rst

 tools, perhaps by calling Datashader directly to generate bare images, and then optionally embedding those images into an interactive Bokeh plot (or perhaps directly into a report or a web page).
-This example covers only a few of the available tools , and each user can apply any of the tools in combination to solve a huge variety of different problems.
+This example covers only a few of the available tools, and each user can apply any of the tools in combination to solve a huge variety of different problems.